-5.1 ACCOUNTING DEFINITIONS AND DESCRIPTION OF THE METHODS USED TO DETERMINE CORRECTIONS FOR IMPAIRMENT
+5.1 ACCOUNTING DEFINITIONS AND DESCRIPTION OF THE METHODS USED TO DETERMINE IMPAIRMENT ADJUSTMENTS

-The concepts of exposures in default and corrections for impairment referred to in this document are based on the definitions in the Solvency Regulation and Appendix IX of Banco de España Circular 4/2004.
+The concepts of exposures in default and impairment adjustments referred to in this document are based on the definitions in the Solvency Regulation and Appendix IX of Banco de España Circular 4/2004.

-Note 2.7 of the notes to the ICO Group's 2016 consolidated annual accounts describes the methods used by the Group to determine provisions for impairment due to credit risk and calculate the provisions established in relation to contingent risks and obligations associated with that risk.
+Note 2.7 of the notes to the ICO Group's 2017 consolidated financial statements describes the methods used by the Group to determine provisions for impairment due to credit risk and calculate the provisions established in relation to contingent risks and obligations associated with that risk.